ohshitgorillas/ReducedReachKBLayer/README.md

 ### Customization
 The `z` row of the keyboard is left open for user customization.
-As someone who frequently writes code, I tend to map frequently used symbols like `_`, `+`, `{`, `}` which otherwise require hitting shift and reaching away from home row to access.
+Some suggestions:

+1. Map `z` to Ctrl + Tab to easily switch tabs.
+Add right shift to go back a tab.
+2. `x`, `c`, and `v` may be mapped to Cut, Copy, and Paste for an HHKB-like feel.